Components of the Training Program

 - Institute for Diversity in Arts (IDA)

-- Office of Religious and Spiritual Life (ORL)
+- Office of Religious and Spiritual Life (ORSL)

-We always support establishing new liaison relationships through the seminar.
+We always support establishing new liaison relationships with campus partners through the seminar.

 The didactic seminar meets biweekly for two hours.
 This is a topical seminar where presenters focus on topics that are particularly relevant to college mental health.
 Individual seminars are organized around clinical, diversity, ethics, pharmacological, and treatment model themes.
 See an example list of topics covered during Fall 2021.